ByeByeKIMKIM/OpenCV-Hand-Detector-Morse-Code/README.md

 Moving your middle finger closer to your palm signifies the start of a new letter Moving your middle finger and thumb closer to your palm resets the text.

+You will see a lot of code written that isn't really utilized in the project, this was just me experimenting and trying to figure out which hand gestures would be the best to identify.